 Empirical results

-Table 3 presents results for the estimation of Equation (4). δ1 and δ6 are the main coefficients of interest.
+Table 3 presents the results for the estimation of Equation (4). δ1 and δ6 are the main coefficients of interest.
 The δ1 estimate is -0.471x10-4 and it is statistically significant at the 0.05 level.
 This implies that increases in bitcoin trading volume would on average lead to less noise in the price discovery process.
 This is consistent with the microstructure literature (see as examples Barclay and Hendershott, 2003; Biais et al., 1999).
 Trading volume is critical to price discovery efficiency, such that pricing inefficiencies are more likely to be eliminated when markets are liquid (see also Chordia et al., 2008).
 Although trading volume increases are more likely to be driven by uninformed traders (see Collin-Dufresne and Fos, 2016), the ultimate consequence of increased trading activity is to enhance the prospect of executing orders.

 However, excessive uninformed (noise) trading could impair price discovery, by obscuring information signals generated through the activities of informed traders.
 Thus, drawing away uninformed liquidity from exchanges by using market structures, such as dark pools, positively impact price discovery (see Aquilina et al., 2017; Zhu, 2014).
-The adverse effects of high levels of noise/uninformed traders (typically the retail traders) is evidenced by the positive and statistically significant (0.05 level) δ6 estimate (0.382x10-4) in Table 3.
+The adverse effects of high levels of noise/uninformed traders (typically the retail traders) are evidenced by the positive and statistically significant (0.05 level) δ6 estimate (0.382x10-4) in Table 3.
 The interaction between trading volume and the investor attention dummy, Dattention,d, increases the noise evident in the price discovery process.
 This implies that elevated investor attention on bitcoin drives more noise/uninformed trading.
-The results confirm our conjecture that increases in trading linked to increased investor attention is not due to informed trading, because informed investors trade only when arbitrage opportunity exists, such opportunity is risky and limited.
+The results confirm our conjecture that increases in trading linked to increased investor attention is not due to informed trading, because informed investors trade only when an arbitrage opportunity exists, such opportunity is risky and limited.
 Furthermore, arbitrage is not driven by sentiment (Shleifer and Summers, 1990).

 The obtained estimate for δ6 is also economically significant, despite the estimates being small in absolute terms.
 A one unit change in lnVolumed-1*Dattention,d-1 will increase noise in the price discovery process (σd2n) by 0.382 bps.
 0.382 bps is non-negligible when compared with the mean value for σd2n.
 As presented in Table 1, the mean estimate for σd2n (bps) is 0.38 bps.
 Thus, the implication is that one unit change in lnVolumed-1*Dattention,d-1 (or an 11% = 1/8.63 increase in trading volume during higher than average investor attention periods) will increase noise in price discovery by 100.05% (0.382/0.38).
 This estimated effect is very large by any standard and underscores the economic significance of our findings.
 Furthermore, in economic terms the impact of lnVolumed-1*Dattention,d-1 on noise in the price discovery process is larger than the impact of lnVolumed-1 itself.
 The coefficient estimate and standard deviation of lnVolumed-1 are -0.471x10-4 and 1.40 which means that one standard deviation increase in lnVolumed-1 decreases noise in price discovery by -0.659x10-4 (-0.471x10-4*1.40) standard deviations.
 By comparison, the coefficient estimate and standard deviation of lnVolumed-1*Dattention,d-1 are 0.382x10-4 and 3.92 which means that one standard deviation increase in lnVolumed-1*Dattention,d-1 increases noise price discovery by 1.497x10-4 standard deviations.
 Comparing the above values suggest that the impact of lnVolumed-1 on noise in the price discovery process is less than the impact of lnVolumed-1*Dattention,d-1 on noise in price discovery in economic terms, specifically, the latter’s impact is about 2.27 times larger than the former’s in strict economic terms.